 Much of financial success (or financial obstacles) comes down to self-reflection and why we make our choices.
 This worksheet breaks down the process, has kids analyze purchasing decisions and why they want to save for specific items and requires them to come up with multiple solutions to a problem.

 This activity demonstrates the advantages and drawbacks of credit, to show kids that it can be a powerful, valuable tool or cause financial ruin.
 By going through actual situations where credit is a good idea and where it’s not, students will see the importance of managing their credit intelligently and using it cautiously.

 Your 10th-graders are near or at legal driving age, and they likely are thinking about purchasing a car soon after high school.
 This thorough activity walks them through the various costs and fees they will encounter in the car purchasing process, including loan rates, terms, and leasing vs. buying.
 Students can complete research independently or in pairs to see if car buying is a reality for them right now or not.

 Advertising is full of persuasive techniques, and kids can benefit by knowing which tactics companies use to draw them in and buy their products.
 The more knowledge your 10th-graders have about persuasive techniques and their money, the better!
 This exercise requires students to analyze a broad selection of print, video, and online ads to understand how advertising works.

 This worksheet reviews the concept of consumer awareness, helping kids see the whole picture before they buy a product.
-They analyze warranties, look at refund policies, perform comparative shopping, and look at how decisions are influenced, which should be a great help in their financial futures.
+They analyze warranties, look at refund policies, perform comparative shopping, and determine how decisions are influenced, which should greatly help their financial futures.
 By being aware of the many factors involved in buying products, kids will be ready to handle significant purchases.